Sophie Rundle: Stage

 In February 2013, Rundle played Bunty Mainwaring in Stephen Unwin's production of Noël Coward's The Vortex at the Rose Theatre, Kingston.

 In December 2014, she played Lucia Kos in a new play titled 3 Winters by London-based Croatian playwright Tena Štivičić, about the Kos family, living at three crucial periods in Croatian history.
 The play is directed by Howard Davies at the National Theatre.

 Personal life

 Rundle is engaged to actor Matt Stokoe, whom she met on the set of Jamestown.
 They have a son born in 2021.
+Their second son was born in June 2024.